Ryan Gosling is Gucci's latest guy – and we're not complaining

-The House of Gucci has a new and very handsome face, and it is none other than ‘The Gray Man’ himself — Ryan Gosling.
+House of Gucci has a new and handsome face, and it is none other than ‘The Gray Man’ himself — Ryan Gosling.

 Gosling is now Italian luxury fashion brand Gucci’s new ambassador, and he looks stunning while promoting the Gucci Valigeria travel campaign while wearing outfits from Gucci’s Spring 2022 collection.
 The campaign is influenced by the ’70s travelling aesthetics.